 1. This picture was taken while standing on the primary axis of Stonehenge in 2002.
-We determined Stonehenge's axis and its parallel secondary geometrically on CAD.
+Later, we determined Stonehenge's axis and its parallel secondary geometrically on CAD.
 English Heritage agreed with our primary axis by marking it with a bronze plaque against the moon-aligned Heel Stone seen in the picture.
 The picture proves that Stonehenge is not precisely aligned with the solstice: it is close, but the Neolithic solstice was 49 degrees clockwise from the north, and Stonehenge's twin axes are 50 degrees clockwise from the north.
 This gave a difference of one degree.

 Of all the monuments that prove what Stonehenge was, the nearby Woodhenge is the most important.

-However, from the Open University, which refuses to call Woodhenge a moon-aligned egg, to Glasgow University metaphorically moving a stone to avoid calling Callanish's central ring a moon-aligned egg, to archaeologists who wrongly state that Stonehenge points primarily at the winter solstice, there is no getting away from the fact that Stonehenge archaeology is corrupt.
+However, from the Open University, which refuses to call Woodhenge a moon-aligned egg, to Glasgow University metaphorically moving a stone to avoid calling Callanish's central ring a moon-aligned egg, to archaeologists who wrongly state that Stonehenge points primarily at the winter solstice, there is no getting away from the fact that the Stonehenge branch of archaeology is corrupt.

 I don’t suppose that all archaeologists are corrupt, but only one I know of has dared to challenge his profession -- Mick Aston of the Time Team -- who did not live long enough to enjoy his retirement.